Zinostick/alx-system_engineering-devops/0x01-shell_permissions/README.md

-setting the mode of the file hello to olleh's mode
+adding execute permissions to all the subdirectories of the current owner, group owner and all other users and regular files dhould not be changed